nick3499/pygal_bar_chart/README.md

 ## Virtual Environment

-This app was originally developed in a Python virtual environment, so this repo can basically be dropped into a virtual environment.
+This app was originally developed in a Python virtual environment.
+After Flask and Pygal are installed, this repo can basically be dropped into a virtual environment.

 ## Run the Application